 Lingoda, on the other hand, is an online language school, rather than a platform or an app.
 It is all online, so you still have the flexibility of doing it wherever you are, as long as you have an internet connection.
 Of course, it isn’t free, but you’re getting much more language learning for the time you pay for than you do with Babbel.

-Instead of being on your own, moving through impersonal lessons that may have nothing to do with what you do in everyday life, or why you’re learning a language, with Lingoda you’re in a small class of five people (or even a private lesson, if you like) with a live, native-speaking teacher.
+Instead of being on your own, moving through impersonal lessons that may have nothing to do with what you do in everyday life, or why you’re learning a language, with Lingoda you’re in a small class of five people (or even a private lesson, if you like) with a live, native-level teacher.
 They take you through the lesson, but also ask questions, get you to role play with other students, and even deviate entirely when you need help with a sticky point of grammar.
 Your pronunciation gets fine tuned in a Lingoda class, which an app can’t do for you.
 It’s amazing some of the things I’ve mangled in Duolingo and got that little correct answer chime.
 The other day, we spent five minutes discussing the different terms for a receipt at a restaurant in different parts of the German-speaking world, to clarify one of the exercises in the class material.
 These are the types of things that make you a robust speaker of your target language.